cbcj3000/Parking-Violation-PowerBI/README.md

-# NYC Urban Traffic Safety & Risk Analytics
+# NYC Parking Violations Interactive Dashboard
 A comprehensive data analytics solution designed to visualize ten years of NYC parking violation data.
 This project utilizes **Python** for dataset generation and **Power BI** for relational modeling, DAX-driven measures, and geospatial insights.

 **Tech Stack**